AntiFreeze

 In October 2025, the Trump administration pressured Apple and Google to remove every ICE-tracking app from their stores.
 ICEBlock, the most-used app in the category, was pulled overnight.
 The communities that relied on those tools lost them in a single news cycle.

 AntiFreeze was built to survive exactly that scenario.
-It's a Progressive Web App — a website that installs to your phone's home screen and behaves like a native app, including push notifications.
+It's a Progressive Web App — a website that installs to your phone's home screen with its own icon and splash screen, runs full-screen, and behaves like a native app, including push notifications.
 There is no app store gatekeeper.
 There is no corporate intermediary that can be pressured into removing it.

 A user sees ICE activity, opens the app, taps "Report."
-Their GPS location is captured, the report is anonymized, and within seconds, every AntiFreeze user within 5 miles gets a push notification.
-Users can also browse a live map of nearby sightings — or open the full nationwide feed with a tap.
+Their location is captured, the report is anonymized, and within seconds, every AntiFreeze user within 5 miles gets a push notification.
+Users can also browse recent sightings nearby — as a list (newest first) or on a map — or open the full nationwide feed with a tap.

 No accounts.
 No emails.
 No phone numbers.
 No personal data is ever collected or stored.